thjsal/unix-intro/unix.md

 # Unix & Linux

-UNIX is an \alert{operating system} developed already in the 1960s, most notably by Finnish \alert{Linus Torvalds}.
+UNIX is a family of \alert{operating systems} developed already in the 1960s, for which Unix-like systems, like Linux, are based on (developed by Finnish \alert{Linus Torvalds}.
 By operating system we mean a suite of programs that make the computer work.

 UNIX systems are characterized by being stable, multi-user and multi-tasking systems.
 Because of this, UNIX can be found everywhere from supercomputers to Apple laptops.
 For a researcher it is an invaluable tool as \alert{everything can be automated} simplifying your life a whole bunch!